Tap On Tap Off Contactless

 - Family tickets

-- Customers purchasing a return or weekly ticket from the driver
+- Customers purchasing a weekly ticket from the driver

 - Tickets valid for travel on other bus or train companies